The Key Facts

 The chicken meat and egg industries in Australia have strict biosecurity systems in place that include provisions to keep wild birds away from production birds.
 Poultry farmers are on high alert and are backed up by diagnostic facilities and response plans, the equal of anywhere in the world.

 Biosecurity isn't just the responsibility of commercial producers.
 The Australian Government has been working hard to make all Australian bird owners aware of the threat of AI and the importance of keeping pests and diseases away from birds and livestock.
-Biosecurity campaigns have been undertaken with bird fanciers, small rural landholders and recreational shooters.
+Biosecurity campaigns have been undertaken with

 Australia is well prepared to handle an outbreak of AI should the disease occur here because of past experience, international connections, linkages with health and well-tested emergency response plans.